FrankDocu/Lichess-Development-Onboarding/mod-howto.md

-# Your job as moderator
+# Your job as a moderator
 As a moderator, it is your job to keep the peace in lichess.
 Most of your time will be spent handling user reports; on average in a 24 hour period there will be no more than 20 reports.
 Most often these reports concern cheating, or unfriendly behaviour (trolling).
 The rest of your time moderating lichess can be spent looking after the forum; closing rampant discussions, and removing abusive posts (spam, "just testing the captcha!", insults, and whatnot), or going on a good ole' cheater hunt!

 For the rest of the time you are free to do what you like, but remember, _you represent lichess_.